 Translations, conjugations and sexual allegations are Jonty's forte.

 Languages have always come easy to Jonty, much like his perception of women.
 Always keen to flex his multi-linguistic skills in between his stints in full-stack developing, Jonty travels the world aboard the wings of his white saviour complex, wooing women and coders alike with his refinement and savoir faire.
-With his love for languages, Jonty fancies himself as somewhat of an etymologist, always curious to understand the routes and definitions of words.
+With his love for languages, Jonty fancies himself as somewhat of an etymologist, always curious to understand the roots and definitions of words.

 There is one word's etymology, however, that Mr Worldwide has struggled with over the years.
 Unsure as to whether the word derives from latin or germanic origins, and unclear as to its specific meaning, Jonty has taken up a legal dispute with the Oxford English Dictionary, questioning the accuracy behind its definition.